How to Foster Staff Buy-In for Your Reading Challenges

 Encourage Participation, Friends, and Leaderboards

 Beanstack already has engagement features hardwired into the app.
-Encouraging staff members to participate in challenges alongside your community can not only increase their knowledge of your challenges, but can also boost their excitement and buy-in.
+Encouraging staff members to participate in challenges alongside your community can not only increase their knowledge of your challenges but can also boost their excitement and buy-in.

 Santa Clarita Public Library in California similarly hyped up their staff with friends and leaderboards during a staff challenge.
-“We had people competing and we had prizes at the end,” shared senior librarian Zoraida Martínez.
-“Everyone was participating like crazy and they loved it.
-And they added each other as friends, and we had a whole thread going on, [asking] ‘what’s your friend code?’ and everyone was inputting it.
+“We had people competing, and we had prizes at the end,” shared senior librarian Zoraida Martínez.
+“Everyone was participating like crazy, and they loved it.
+And they added each other as friends, and we had a whole thread going on, [asking] ‘What’s your friend code?’ and everyone was inputting it.
 It was really great to have that, because our staff was really engaged with it and asking when our next staff challenge is.”

 Youth services librarian Danielle Masterson at Wilmington Memorial Library in Massachusetts goes all-out sharing her friend code, and not just with staff.
 She added her friend code to her personal email signature and social media accounts to encourage readers in the community to add her.
 Then, she shares updates about their progress in library communications and builds community excitement for reading.